 Can Massage Help Your Back Problem?

 For most of us, the answer is probably ‘yes’, as massage is non-invasive and considered very low risk for most people.
-In addition to physical benefits, certain types of massage have been shown to help psychologically with relaxation and increased production of ‘feel good’ chemicals that the body naturally produces (endorphins) which is helpful for people with both acute back problems and chronic back pain.
+As well as physical benefits, certain types of massage have been shown to help with relaxation which is helpful for people with both acute back problems and chronic back pain.

 Benefits of Massage

-Massage therapy is becoming more widely accepted in the medical community as a credible treatment for many types of back pain and/or as an addition to other medical treatments.
+Massage therapy is becoming more widely accepted in the medical community as a credible treatment for many types of back pain .
 Research shows that massage therapy has several potential health benefits for back pain sufferers, including: